sepp89117/GoPro-Multiple-Smart-Remote-ESP8266/README.md

 # GoPro-Multiple-Smart-Remote-ESP8266
 This sketch provides the simultaneous control of up to 8 GoPros with the serial monitor.
+The status of all cameras is continuously displayed. <br>
 It can also be used with GoEasyPro.<br>
 GoPro Hero 5 black, HERO 7 black and HERO 8 tested

 A big thank you to theContentMint for the inspiration for UDP and the port being used.